dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/lancedb.md

 ## Additional Destination Options

 - `dataset_separator`: The character used to separate the dataset name from table names.
 Defaults to "___".
 - `vector_field_name`: The name of the special field to store vector embeddings.
-Defaults to "vector__".
+Defaults to "vector".
-- `id_field_name`: The name of the special field used for deduplication and merging.
-Defaults to "id__".
 - `max_retries`: The maximum number of retries for embedding operations.
 Set to 0 to disable retries.
 Defaults to 3.